 Cloud.
 I don't want to forget Cloud.
 Or Zack.
 Or even Reno.
 And Tseng.

 There is a flash, the light engulfing me despite my best efforts to claw my way out of its fiery grasp.
 Pain.
-Fiery, damning pain, filling my vision and slashing at my soul, wreathing the room in scalding waves of mako light.
+Fiery, damning pain, overpowers my vision and slashes at my soul, wreathing the room in scalding waves of mako light.

-"Do not fight it Child-" I can't hear her over the roaring thunder of water pouring over me from every direction, the building vanishing into the ocean of tumultuous green water surging ever which way, tearing my weakened body into its grasp.
+"Do not fight it, Child-" I can't hear her over the roaring, thunderous water pouring over me from every direction, the building vanishing into the ocean of tumultuous green water surging every which way, tearing my weakened body into its grasp.

-I'm drowning!
-Every crashing wave of watery light flooding my lungs as I struggle to scream, to cry for help, to reach that hauntingly beautiful surface lingering just out of reach.
-I-I'm scared.
-Please.
-Please end this now.
-I can't swim very well!
-I don't want to die like this!
+I'm drowning.
+Every crashing wave of watery light floods my lungs as I struggle to scream, to cry for help, to reach that hauntingly beautiful surface lingering just out of reach.
+But I can't reach it, the very effort to swim hindered by the cruel water pulling me down into its embrace.
+Terror wraps around me.

-A calloused hand plunges into the water, grasping my outstretched hand, the thickened water falling around me with the crash of broken glass as the frigid air caresses my face and invades my lungs with each painful breath I struggle to draw.
-God, I can't breathe very well.
+A calloused hand plunges into the water, grasping my outstretched hand, the thickened water falling around me with the crash of broken glass as the frigid air caresses my face and invades my lungs with each painful, desperate breath I struggle to draw.
+I can't breathe very well.
 Everything hurts.

-A flicker of light through the crashing waves threatening to overpower me again and draw me into their clutches.
+A flicker of light through the crashing waves threatens to overpower me again and draw me into their clutches.
 The strong hand holds firm, drawing me onto solid land.
 Who are you?
-I struggle to blink the brilliant stinging water from my eyes, finding only pale, fiery light in front of me.
+I struggle to blink the brilliant stinging water from my eyes, only managing to get them halfway open to see who pulled me from the eerie water.

-My amber eyes manage to only get halfway open to see who pulled me out of the eerie substance, the fiery light stinging with vicious anger.
-I can barely see anything through this fog of grayish white light surrounding me with the inky painted skies of blue stretching through it like a mosaic canvas.
+I can barely see anything through this fog of grayish white light surrounding me.
+There's a flicker of blue, pale blue, painted skies stretching through it like a mosaic canvas.
 Wings.
 I can see a few feathers of a pair of wings.
 Long, elegant, cream colored wings.

 They're so beautiful.
 So warm and soft beneath my touch as I reach a quivering hand out to lightly brush them with my fingertips.
 An angel's wings.
 These wings belong to an angel.

-An angel I cannot see the face of.
+An angel I can't see the face of.

 Wait, voices.
 Human voices.
 Vague, but I think I hear words.
 Not very clearly, but yes, words.